History of the French Communist Party: Armed resistance (June 1941 – 1945)

 When Germany invaded the Soviet Union in June 1941, Stalin ordered all communists to engage in the armed struggle against the new Nazi enemy.
-The PCF expanded Resistance efforts within France notably advocating the use of direct action and political assassinations which had not been systematically organized up until this point.
+The PCF expanded Resistance efforts within France, notably advocating the use of direct action and political assassinations.
 In August 1941, Pierre Georges (Colonel Fabien) shot and killed a German naval officer in the Paris métro.
 In October, the Germans stepped up reprisal actions, ordering the execution of 22 interned communists at Châteaubriant including the 17-year-old Guy Môquet, later honoured as a hero of the resistance.

 By late 1941 and early 1942, the PCF set up the Francs-Tireurs et Partisans (FTP), the armed faction of the communist-led National Front.
 At the same time, with Moscow's blessing, the PCF engaged in talks with Charles de Gaulle, the leader of Free France in London.
-The communists began cooperating with the Free French, all the while maintaining their distance from other resistance organizations in the north and the south—remaining independent of the Unified Movements of the Resistance (MUR), the structure organized by Jean Moulin which organized the southern resistance.
+The communists began cooperating with the Free French, while maintaining their distance from other resistance organizations in the north and the south—remaining independent of the Unified Movements of the Resistance (MUR), the structure organized by Jean Moulin which organized the southern resistance.
 The National Front, PCF and CGT participated in the creation of the National Council of the Resistance (CNR) in May 1943.

 During this time period, the PCF was led by Jacques Duclos and Benoît Frachon, operating out of the Hurepoix region in the Essonne department south of Paris.
 Under their leadership, the PCF maintained strong internal cohesion under centralized authority, which greatly boosted their power and influence within the resistance movement.
 In the regions, local communists played significant roles in spearheading the resistance.
-Most famously, the PCF activist Georges Guingouin organized and led the maquis in the Haute-Vienne (Limousin).
+Most famously, PCF activist Georges Guingouin organized and led the maquis in the Haute-Vienne (Limousin).
 Immigrant workers linked to the PCF partook in resistance operations through the FTP-MOI (Francs-tireurs et partisans – main-d'œuvre immigrée).

 By 1944 the PCF had reached the height of its influence, and was powerful in large areas of the country through the Resistance units under its command.
 Some in the PCF wanted to launch a revolution as the Germans withdrew from the country, but the leadership, acting on Stalin's instructions, opposed this and adopted a policy of co-operating with the Allied powers and advocating a new Popular Front government.
 Many well-known figures joined the party during the war, including Pablo Picasso, who joined the PCF in 1944.